Jordan Wylie: Charity

 Wylie is an ambassador, trustee and patron of various charities in the United Kingdom, including Epilepsy Action, Frontline Children, Horsepower Museum and The Abel Foundation.
 In May 2021 Wylie opened a new school in the Republic of Djibouti in partnership with the local government and supported by the United Kingdom Foreign Commonwealth & Development Office.
 Wylie had spent 3 years personally fundraising to build the school in the As Eyla region.

 Honours and awards

 Wylie was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to charity and education in the UK and overseas.

+In October 2025, Wylie was awarded a fellowship and doctorate (honoris causa) from the University of Winchester for outstanding contributions to primary and secondary education through adventure and the great outdoors.